Loom Crafts

 When someone says “loom crafts,” weaving is probably the craft that comes to mind first.

-To weave, the weaver creates a framework to hold multiple vertical threads or yarns in place; these are called the “warp” threads or yarns.
-Then, the weaver uses horizontal threads are yarns, often crossing each other in a repeating pattern, to create fabric, or sometimes to create a finished object like a belt or table runner.
+Then, the weaver uses horizontal threads or yarns, often crossing each other in a repeating pattern, to create fabric — or sometimes to create a finished object like a belt or table runner.

 Many different weave structures are possible.
 The simplest of these is known as “plain weave,” in which the threads cross each other in a simple pattern of over, under, over, under, which is repeated across the entire length and width of the fabric.